jpokan/nvim-config/README.md

 -   Windows 11
 -   Windows terminal

+Useful paths:

-Path to `init.vim` file: `~/AppData/Local/nvim/init.vim`
+Path to `init.lua` file: `~/AppData/Local/nvim/init.lua`

-Path to vim-plug folder: `~/AppData/Local/nvim-data/`
+Path to plugins folder: `~/AppData/Local/nvim-data/`

-Note!: Don't forget to install PlugVim, check their documentation for instructions on windows.
+Using LazyVim for managing plugins instead of plugins

+- Go to AppData folder `cd ~AppData/Local`
+- You can `git clone https://github.com/jpokan/nvim-config.git`
+- Change the folder name from nvim-config to nvim `mv ./nvim-config /nvim`

+This setup requires a C compiler installed and added to the environment variables.

+- Install MSYS2.
+- If using MSYS2 UCRT64 terminal add `C:\msys64\ucrt64\bin` to PATH on environment variables.

-Note!: Don't forget to install the required formatter for styling and/or language servers for linting with `:Mason`.
+Install formatter for styling and/or language servers for linting with `:Mason`.

-In this case:
 Language Servers

 ```
+- emmet_language_server
+- lua_ls
 - volar
-- tsserver
 - tailwindcss
 - vimls
-- lua_ls
 ```

 Formatters

 ```
 - stylua
+- prettierd
-- prettier
+- shfmt
 ```

 Format on save is enabled by default.

-Use `:Prettier` command to make the finishing touches of file formatting, like semicolons.

 The following tools are required, install manually: